-A more serious complication is when a large fibroid blocks the opening of the uterus.
+One potentially serious complication during pregnancy is when a large fibroid blocks the opening of the uterus.
 This situation increases your chances of needing a C-section as opposed to a vaginal delivery.
 Fibroids can also cause preterm delivery, different positioning of the baby in the womb, and light bleeding.

 Effects of Pregnancy on Fibroids

-Pregnancy can also change your fibroids.
+We know that pregnancy can change your fibroids.
 As mentioned above, some fibroids can grow when estrogen and progesterone rise.
 However, other women’s fibroids may shrink during pregnancy.
 It’s best to have a fibroid specialist monitor your fibroids’ size throughout your pregnancy to note any changes of size or symptoms.
-Consistent monitoring of fibroids by an interventional radiologist during pregnancy can help eliminate issue during delivery.
+Consistent monitoring of fibroids by an interventional radiologist during pregnancy can help eliminate issues during delivery.

 Contact USA Fibroid Centers

 If you have fibroids and getting pregnant is in your future, it’s a good idea to look at your treatment options.
-You can treat your fibroids before or after pregnancy and live life to the fullest.
-Contact USA Fibroid Centers today for more information, or take our symptom quiz to learn more about what you’re experiencing.
+Although you can’t receive fibroid treatment while pregnant, you can treat your fibroids before or after pregnancy.
+To determine the best timing for you, we recommend a consultation with one of our fibroid specialists at USA Fibroid Centers.
+Our experts aim to help you live life to the fullest and experience all the joys of motherhood.
+Contact us at USA Fibroid Centers today for more information.